 - A general rule of thumb is to cook 10 minutes per inch thickness of fish, flipping halfway through.
 Add 5 minutes if cooked in foil or in a sauce, such as in this recipe.

-- Generally we serve Mexican Fish over rice, but for a more low carb option spoon fish, peppers, onions, beans, and sauce in corn tortillas.
+- Generally we serve this dish over rice, but you can also serve the fish with peppers, onions, beans, and sauce in corn tortillas.

 - Adapt the recipe to personal preference.
 Substitute hot or mild salsa, use your favorite type of beans, omit the beans, or add other veggies such as zucchini and mushrooms.

-- We are all about the toppings when eating Mexican Fish.
+- We are all about the toppings.
 Serve with lime wedges, fresh cilantro, lettuce, crusted tortilla chips, cheese, and sour cream.
-The kids love making up their own bowls.
+The kids love making up their own fish bowls.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!